Houston DWI Attorney

 The first thing to do is avoid common DWI mistakes.
 Next, you should retain an experienced Houston DWI attorney who can potentially save you from prison time and a criminal record.

 At The Law Offices of Jed Silverman, we have a solid track record in defending drunk driving cases and assist clients in Houston and across Texas.
-Attorney Jed Silverman is not only an experienced DWI defense lawyer, he is certified to conduct breath tests and field sobriety tests - giving him the knowledge that can be very useful in challenging this type of evidence in court.
+Attorney Jed Silverman is not only an experienced Houston DWI lawyer, he is certified to conduct breath tests and field sobriety tests - giving him the knowledge that can be very useful in challenging this type of evidence in court.

 Texas DWI Penalties